-Given the arid climate of the region, the Karamojong have always run short pastoral transhumance for about 3-4 months in a year, due to the shortage of the pastures, they are forced to move their livestock to the neighboring districts in search of water and pasture for their animals.
-They Karamojong life mainly depends on water and pastures which as forced them to move in to different places and later get to interact with other ethnic groups whereby, even some of them have migrated to settle in other places of the country.
+Given the arid climate of the region, the Karamojong engage in pastoral transhumance for about 3 to 4 months a year.
+Due to the scarcity of pastures, they are compelled to relocate their livestock to neighboring districts in search of water and grazing lands.
+The Karamojong life mainly depends on water and pastures which has forced them to move into different places and later get to interact with other ethnic groups whereby, even some of them have migrated to settle in other places of the country.

 For many years, the Karamojong have engaged in cattle raiding with neighboring communities and countries like Kenya and South Sudan.
 This has led to loss of life and property destruction.
 However, the government of Uganda has also intervened and for the last decade, this area has been stable.

 A Karamojong village, known as “Manyatta” or “Ere,” signifies an enclosed residential area.
 These Manyattas are surrounded by sharp thorns and feature small entry points for people, along with a larger entry point for cattle.
 One Manyatta has multiple families and a communal space for cattle.
 The Karamojong reside in the largely permanent Manyattas during the wet season and the dry season as they migrate closer to water sources, women and children remain in the Manyattas to prepare for Agriculture production.
 Visiting the Manyatta is one of the great experiences in Uganda allowing you to dance with the Karamojong and learn more about their culture.